- Leigh Anne Bearden

 Laura Pratesi, Au.D., C.C.C.-A, F-AAA

 Dr. Pratesi is a Georgia native and licensed audiologist who joined the ENT Institute in 2012.
 She graduated Magna Cum Laude from Auburn University with an undergraduate degree in Communication Disorders in 2008.
 After that, she went on to graduate with honors in her Doctor of Audiology program from Auburn in 2012.
-Dr. Pratesi is a fellow of the American Academy of Audiology (AAA) and has her clinical certificate of confidence from the American Speech Language and Hearing Association (ASHA).
+Dr. Pratesi is a fellow of the American Academy of Audiology (AAA) and has her clinical certificate of competence from the American Speech Language and Hearing Association (ASHA).
 Dr. Pratesi's interests include evaluation of pediatric hearing disorders, amplification and rehabilitation of adult hearing disorders.
 Dr. Pratesi volunteers once a month at Wesley Woods retirement community.
 She also works with the Coweta County School System, meeting the audiological needs of students with hearing loss.
 Dr. Pratesi currently resides in Newnan, GA with her husband.

 Joan E. Rodriguez, Au.D., CCC-A